NoneGG/aredis/docs/source/pubsub.rst

 Publish / Subscribe
 ===================

-coredis includes a `PubSub` object that subscribes to channels and listens for new messages.
-Creating a `PubSub` object is easy.
+coredis includes a :class:`~coredis.commands.builders.pubsub.PubSub` class that subscribes to channels and listens for new messages.
+Creating a :class:`~coredis.commands.builders.pubsub.PubSub` instance can be done through the :meth:`~coredis.Redis.pubsub` or :meth:`~coredis.RedisCluster.pubsub` methods.

 .. code-block:: python

     r = coredis.Redis(...)
     p = r.pubsub()

-Once a `PubSub` instance is created, channels and patterns can be subscribed to.
+Once a :class:`~coredis.commands.builders.pubsub.PubSub` instance is created, channels and patterns can be subscribed to.

 .. code-block:: python

     await p.subscribe('my-first-channel', 'my-second-channel', ...)
     await p.psubscribe('my-*', ...)

-The `PubSub` instance is now subscribed to those channels/patterns.
-The subscription confirmations can be seen by reading messages from the `PubSub` instance.
+The :class:`~coredis.commands.builders.pubsub.PubSub` instance is now subscribed to those channels/patterns.
+The subscription confirmations can be seen by reading messages from the :class:`~coredis.commands.builders.pubsub.PubSub` instance.

 .. code-block:: python